CudaText-addons/cuda_extract_strings/readme/readme.txt

-plugin for CudaText.
+Plugin for CudaText.
+Gives dialog "Extract Strings", like in SynWrite.
-gives command "Extract Strings"--same dialog as in SynWrite. can find by regex all strings in current editor and then a)copy to clipb, b)copy to new tab.
+This dialog can find, by regular expression, substrings in the current editor, and then
+- Copy them to clipboard,
+- Copy them to new tab.

+Button "Reg.ex. for e-mail" sets regular expression to find e-mails.
+Ie, it's like plugin "Extract emails" embedded.

-Author: AlexeyT
+Author: Alexey (CudaText)
+License: MIT